DISCOUNTED PRICING ON SELECT PRODUCTS.

 Wednesday (the day before!).
 Today is the key to making Thanksgiving day a breeze.
 First thing in the morning, pull that turkey out of the refrigerator and get it into the brine.
 Next, knock out any of the pies on your list.
 Think about which takes longest to bake and start with that one--for us, it’s the pumpkin and then the apple.
 While pies are baking, get to work on the sides.

 Depending on your menu, make anything that can be refrigerated and reheated tomorrow (mashed potatoes and mac and cheese for example).
-Otherwise do all the prep work possible--washing, slicing vegetables for example.
+Otherwise do all the prep work possible--like washing and slicing vegetables.
 Store everything in the refrigerator in reusable storage containers (good thing you cleaned out the fridge a few days ago!).

 By late afternoon, the cooking should be winding down and you can start putting out candles and other decorations.
 Some people like to go ahead and set the table on Wednesday but we usually leave that for Thursday--it’s a perfect task to give to well-intentioned people who want something to do and to keep from having too many cooks in the kitchen (literally!).